How we develop our Outlook

 Historical foundation and fundamentals

 ExxonMobil uses the International Energy Agency’s World Energy Statistics and Balances data service and other credible third-party sources as the historical basis for the Outlook.
-For liquids supply, S&P Global Platts data is used.
-For natural gas, historical production and pipeline flows are based on Wood Mackenzie, IHS, JODI Gas, S&P Global Platts (Eclipse) and others; historical LNG production and trade flows are based on IHS Markit (Waterborne) data.
-In this report, data for 2019 and earlier are considered historical; the Outlook’s modeled projections cover 2020 to 2050.
+For liquids supply, we use S&P Global Platts data.
+For natural gas, historical production, pipeline flows and LNG data are based on Wood Mackenzie, JODI Gas, S&P Global Platts and others.
+In this report, data for 2021 and earlier are considered historical; the Outlook’s modeled projections cover 2022 to 2050.

 The Company compiles demographic information and models economic trends for about 100 regions around the world.
 Primary sources are the United Nations, World Bank, International Monetary Fund and IHS.
 Population estimates are compiled from the U.N. and the World Bank.
 Economic trends (e.g., GDP) are modeled based on respected third-party views and ExxonMobil’s own analysis.
 (See footnote 1.)